hayyaun/reface-chrome/README.md

 After forking you can find it easy to follow these steps:

 - Navigate to `/src/patches` directory.
-- Create a file with the key name to write a `[content].js`-like code.
+- Create a file with the key name to write a patch.
 - To list your plugin, add a new field in `/src/config/patches.ts`.
 - Specify what exactly your plugin is doing on which hostnames.
+- For themes you can specify css files mapped to each path.
 - Please make sure that the key of the field matches your filename.
 - For message-based feature requests, create an issue.

+> Patches with script take longer to review, please use css format for themes only!